Class Three's Autumn Term Highlights

 This half term our DT project has been creating a Reading Cushion.
 To construct the cushion the children learnt to blanket stitch and to attach a pocket using running stitch.
 The designs on the pocket are inspired by the children's favourite book.

-In Science we cover rocks and soils.
+In Science we covered rocks and soils.
 As a class we investigated different types of rock and tried to classify them in to different groups.

 We moved on to explore the different properties of rocks and how this could help us sort them.
 We also looked at how fossils are formed and what they can tell us about the world’s past.